-This South Central Austin neighborhood borders Lady Bird Lake on the north, I-35 on the west and South Congress on the east.
+This South Central Austin neighborhood, Travis Heights, borders Lady Bird Lake on the north, I-35 on the west, and South Congress on the east.
 The neighborhood features a mix of both classic historical homes and eclectic new ones.
 For those who enjoy outdoor activities, the neighborhood features city parks Big Stacy and Little Stacy, which are connected by the Blunn Creek Greenbelt.

 Originally established in the 20th century, Bouldin saw an uptick in population in the 1920s and is one of the most popular historic suburban neighborhoods in Austin.
 Many of the streets have sidewalks, making walking to great restaurants and cafes easy.
 Bouldin has some of the most unique art galleries in the country.
 Spend a day seeing the Turquoise Door for jewelry, the Yard Dog on South Congress for folk art, and the South Austin Gallery.

 Set among rolling hills, Lakeway offers unmatched views and easy access to Lake Travis.
 Lakeway also boasts one of the city’s best school districts as well as plenty of restaurants.
 Spend all day playing on the water and when you get hungry, just pull the boat up to any number of lakefront restaurants with boat parking!

 One of the few Austin neighborhoods that is both near the lake and downtown, Tarrytown is a perfect blend of new and old.
 Whether you’re looking for a historic gem or a modern estate, Tarrytown has the property for you, all while being just steps away from beautiful Lake Austin.